ArnavVashisthCodingAccountnew/EmailFerry/README.md

 ## Features

-Mailspring comes packed with powerful features like Unified Inbox, Snooze, Send Later, Mail Rules, Templates and more.
+EmailFerry comes packed with powerful features like Unified Inbox, Snooze, Send Later, Mail Rules, Templates and more.
 Mailspring Pro, which you can unlock with a monthly subscription, adds even more features for people who send a ton of email: link tracking, read receipts, mailbox analytics, contact and company